Abstract:

 3C

 2 phases.
-With the increase of welding current, the massive structure in the surfacing layer was refined and the number of carbides increased, but the structure became coarse and the number of carbides decreased under the welding current of 140 A; the hardness of the surfacing layer first increased and then decreased, and the wear mass loss first decreased and then increased.
-When the welding current was 130 A, the surfacing layer had no obvious defects with good forming quality, the finest structure, the largest number of carbides, the flower-like structure centered on chromium carbide, the highest hardness with Rockwell hardness and Vickers hardness of 62.6 HRC and 763 HV, respectively, the best wear resistance and the least wear mass loss with 65.8% lower than that of the substrate, and the lightest abrasive wear degree.
+With the increase of welding current, the structure of the surfacing layer was refined first and then coarsened, the number of carbides and the hardness of the surfacing layer first increased and then decreased, and the wear mass loss first decreased and then increased.
+When the welding current was 130 A, the surfacing layer had good forming quality without obvious defects, and had the finest structure, the largest number of carbides, the flower-like structure centered on chromium carbide, the highest hardness, the least wear mass loss , and the lightest abrasive wear degree.